gather-data/gather-public/content/docs/setting-up.md

 ## Modules

 In order to add or modify a Modules, you have to be in "Configure" mode.
 Navigate to an item that you want to add more detail to (for example, a Customer page) then click the "Configure" button in the top right corner.
+Once the Configure button switches to green, you are in "Configure" mode, which allows you to modify Modules and Actions.

 ### Adding Modules